English Grammar - Articles & Nouns (Intermediate level)

 CertificationView course modules

-This course will first introduce you to countable and uncountable nouns.
-Countable nouns refer to something that can be counted such as 'key' and have both singular and plural forms.
-You will learn that the article 'a' or 'an' precedes their singular form such as 'a key'.
-Uncountable nouns are not typically counted and usually do not have a plural form, although there are exceptions.
-You will learn that uncountable nouns are not preceded by 'a' or 'an'.
+This course introduces you to countable and uncountable nouns.
+Countable nouns refer to something that can be counted such as ‘apples’ and have both singular and plural forms.
+We explain that the article 'a' or 'an' precedes these nouns’ singular form, for example, ‘a dog’ or ‘an apple’.
+Uncountable nouns can not typically be counted and usually do not have a plural form, although there are exceptions.
+You will learn that uncountable nouns are not preceded by 'a' or 'an', for example, ‘art’ or ‘electricity’.

-You will then learn how to use 'few' and 'many' with plural countable nouns as well as 'little' and 'much' with uncountable nouns.
-As you go further, you will study the rules on using the articles 'a' and 'an', which you will find easy as long as you know your English vowels and consonants.
-The course will also teach you how to use the article 'a' to specify how much and how often, as well as the rules for the article 'the'.
+The course then shows you how to use 'few' and 'many' with plural countable nouns as opposed to 'little' and 'much' with uncountable nouns (for example: ‘few apples’ and ‘little fruit’, ‘many buckets’ and ‘much water’).
+We then move on to the rules for using the articles 'a' and 'an', which we make easy by explaining English vowels and consonants.
+The course also teaches you how to use the article 'a' to specify how much and how often a noun appears and delves into the rules governing the article 'the'.

-The grammar rules on articles and nouns are some of the easiest but most important to learn in the English language, which is why you will find the lessons in this course really rewarding.
-This intermediate level grammar course is also designed to improve your English reading comprehension and listening skills, and to make your learning journey really enjoyable.
-So, have a look at the course today, and improve your English skills a little bit more!
+The grammatical rules surrounding articles and nouns are some of the easiest but most important to learn in the English language, which is why you will find this course deeply rewarding.
+This engaging intermediate level grammar course is also designed to improve your English reading comprehension, listening skills and accent.
+We can help you gain confidence in this global language as you learn how to use it to tell stories and hold conversations.Démarrer le cours maintenant

 Articles and Nouns